When it comes to promoting sustainability,

 of environmental challenges and how to overcome them.
 Football plays a pivotal

-role in this learning, particularly in inspiring the youngsters.
+role in this learning, particularly in inspiring young people.
 Not only can

 we point to stadiums being built for the 2022 FIFA World Cup™ as exciting